Sacred bull: Mesopotamia

 The Sumerian guardian deity called lamassu was depicted as hybrids with bodies of either winged bulls or lions and heads of human males.
 The motif of a winged animal with a human head is common to the Near East, first recorded in Ebla around 3000 BCE.
 The first distinct lamassu motif appeared in Assyria during the reign of Tiglath-Pileser II as a symbol of power.

 "The human-headed winged bulls protective genies called shedu or lamassu, ... were placed as guardians at certain gates or doorways of the city and the palace.
 Symbols combining man, bull, and bird, they offered protection against enemies."

 The bull was also associated with the storm and rain god Adad, Hadad or Iškur.
 The bull was his symbolic animal.
 He appeared bearded, often holding a club and thunderbolt while wearing a bull-horned headdress.
 Hadad was equated with the Greek god Zeus; the Roman god Jupiter, as Jupiter Dolichenus; the Indo-European Nasite Hittite storm-god Teshub; the Egyptian god Amun.
 When Enki distributed the destinies, he made Iškur inspector of the cosmos.
 In one litany, Iškur is proclaimed again and again as "great radiant bull, your name is heaven" and also called son of Anu, lord of Karkara; twin-brother of Enki, lord of abundance, lord who rides the storm, lion of heaven.

-The Sumerian Epic of Gilgamesh depicts the killing by Gilgamesh and Enkidu of the Bull of Heaven as an act of defiance of the gods.
+The Sumerian Epic of Gilgamesh depicts the horrors of the rage-fueled deployment of the Bull of Heaven by Ishtar and its slaughter by Gilgamesh and Enkidu as an act of defiance that seals their fates: